 How to Disable Password Prompt on Wakeup in Windows 11?

 There are a lot of methods available to disable the password on wakeup in Windows 11.
-However, we will only review those that are easy to use and serves the purposes.
+However, we will only review those that are easy to use and serve the purposes.
 The easiest way to disable the password prompt on wakeup in Windows 11 is the settings app.

 Step 1.
 Open the Settings app by pressing